-• First, the program source is complied into the binary code by the GCC compiler of the SimpleScalar toolset.
-This GCC version yields binary executable corresponding to an instruction set architecture (ISA), which is a superset of MIPS ISA.
+• First, the program source is compiled into the binary code by the GCC compiler of the SimpleScalar toolset.
+This GCC version yields code of an instruction set architecture (ISA) which is a superset of MIPS ISA.

-• Chronos reads in binary executable and reconstructs the control flow graph (CFG) by disassembling the binary.
+• Chronos reads in binary code and reconstructs the control flow graph (CFG) by disassembling the binary code.
 The control flow information is represented as linear constraints which are called "flow constraints".
-Chronos performs a lightweight dataflow analysis to find out the basic blocks of the program whose execution counts are independent of the program input.
+Chronos a lightweight dataflow analysis to find out the basic blocks of the program whose execution counts are independent of the program input.
 Once this is found, we use the SimpleScalar profiler to find out the execution counts of these input independent basic blocks.